I go and see a movie show

 – The Chants, ‘Man Without a Face’ (1968)

-The death was announced yesterday of Eddie Amoo, singer with the Chants and then the Real Thing, and one of British music’s greatest figures.
-I had the pleasure of speaking with him in 1996, and these are some of his words…
+The death on 23 February 2018 has been announced of Eddie Amoo.
+He sang with the Chants and then the Real Thing, and he was one of British music’s greatest figures.
+I had the pleasure of speaking with him in 1996, so these are some of his words…

 We met the Beatles, and they introduced us to the general public down at the Cavern. there was a big venue called the Tower Ballroom, and we went over to see Little Richard and the Beatles were on the bill.
 We got talking to them, and they invited us to come down to the Cavern when they returned from Hamburg and audition for them.
 They couldn’t really get their heads round the fact that we were a vocal group who just sang and didn’t play.

 So we went down to a lunchtime session and waited for them to finish, and then we approached them.
 By this time the place had emptied out and Paul said, ‘Okay well get up there, see what you can do.’
 The four of them were standing at the back of the Cavern eating hamburgers when we got up on stage, and I’ll always remember the look on their faces when we started singing – they all came running down to the front, and Paul said, ‘Look you gotta come down here tonight and do a show with us.
 We’ll back you.
 We’ll get off a little spot now.’
 And that was it.
 Right there, we got off four songs, and we went out that same night.
 We did ‘Sixteen Candles’, ‘Duke of Earl’, ‘A Thousand Stars’ and the other one I can’t remember.

 The Cavern was the first public appearance of the Chants, and it was with the Beatles – the Beatles backed us.
 What we did was we came in half–way through their show, and they introduced us to the audience.
 That was the beginning of the Chants’ career.